kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 7.1.
 Each Spend Transaction must:

-(a) include clear communication to the User of the amount of the Transaction;
+(a) include clear communication to the User of the amount of the Spend Transaction;

 (b) include clear communication to the User of what they will receive in return for their KIN;